vhh-project/vhh_archaivist_headless/vespa-api/README.md

     - `MAX_CONTENT_LENGTH` can be configured at the top of [app.py](app.py)

 `500 Internal Server Error`
-- Vespa index is blocking feed operation due to disk limits
+- Vespa index is blocking feed operation due to high disk load (see [services.xml](../baseline_vespa_app/src/main/application/services.xml) to configure max disk limits)
+- When in doubt, run `docker-compose logs vespa-api` inside the repository folder for a more comprehensive log output
 # GET /search
 Start multi-stage search process:
 - Construct and forward YQL query from request parameters to baseline vespa app